Black-headed python: Behavior

 A. melanocephalus is terrestrial and is often found amongst rocks and loose debris.
 If disturbed, it hisses loudly, but is unlikely to bite unless hunting prey.
 It sometimes strikes with a closed mouth, but generally can be handled easily.
-It is a strong swimmer, but is almost never found in water. it is not venomous.
+It is a strong swimmer, but is almost never found in water.
+It is not venomous.

 Feeding

-The diet of A. melanocephalus consists mainly of reptiles, including snakes, but it will eat mammals if available.
-Because the black-headed python lives in the tropics, it heats up quicker and stays warmer for longer.
-This means it can eat more because it digests food quicker in warmer conditions.
-When ingesting large prey, this species positions one or two coils just ahead of its distended mouth and by constriction makes the task of swallowing easier.
+The diet of A. melanocephalus consists mainly of reptiles, including snakes, but it will eat mammals and some birds if available.
+Skinks are the primary prey of the black-headed python.
+Other important prey include geckos, bearded dragons, legless lizards and the perentie, the largest monitor lizard native to Australia, as well as other black-headed pythons.
+When ingesting large prey, it positions one or two coils just ahead of its distended mouth and by constriction makes the task of swallowing easier.

 Reproduction

 A. melanocephalus is oviparous.
 Adult females lay five to 10 eggs per clutch.
 The females stay coiled about the eggs and incubate them until they hatch, which is usually after 2–3 months.
 The young take small prey as soon as two days after hatching.
-Immature individuals are vulnerable to predation, including cannibalism.
+Immature individuals are vulnerable to predation.
 Adults have no natural predators other than dingos and humans.